Arduinex2011/Git-GUI/README.md

 ---

-All this projects aren't mine, as these projects are only for BroCode.
+NOTE: This repository isn't for profit, plus, this repository is dedicated to reserving all projects in BroCodes channel (Side-note: I don't have any correlation to BroCode whatsoever)

-Feel free to copy down any notes, codes, or anything.
+Feel free to copy down any notes, codes, or anything!